tranphongktmm/Writeup/Writeup_Magazin_1.md

 Let's try to make a hypothesis, so what if we upload a txt file but inside is a webshell, and change the path to **include** to execute the webshell?

-Use burptsuit to post a file.txt which has content:
+Use burptsuite to post a file.txt which has content:

 ![image](https://github.com/user-attachments/assets/ef5306b5-c543-462a-971a-78f0a5578977)

-Access to link file, upload file successfully
+Access to link file, upload file successfully.
 Next, change cookie and get parameter 'cmd' in payload

 ![image](https://github.com/user-attachments/assets/6475ebf6-af57-4ace-b296-810d051d97c6)